 When it comes to true blue, "gentian" is a word that often comes to mind.
 That's because some alpine flowers in the Gentiana genus (family Gentianaceae) have deep primary blue flowers.

 Unlike star-shaped Gentianas, which grow wild in the Alps and the Rocky Mountains, Gentian Sage (S. patens) is native to Mexico and has double-lipped, tubular flowers that are shaped like parrot beaks.
 Flowers by the Sea grows several varieties from dwarf species to "giant" types that reach about 4 feet tall.

 Scientists theorize that true blue flowers are rare because they aren't as attractive to pollinators as flowers in the red and yellow ranges.
 It may be that nature produces few true blues, because it needs more of the colors that are most attractive to pollinators.

-Yet hummingbirds regularly stop at S. patens for its rich nectar as well as many other true blue Salvias.
+Yet hummingbirds regularly stop at many types of S. patens for their rich nectar and at many other true blue Salvias.
 Hummingbirds are particularly fond of Guanajuato Giant Gentian Sage (S. patens 'Guanajuato'), which is covered with 3-inch-long blossoms summer to fall.

 British botanist James Compton found this variety in the Sierra de Guanajuato Mountains, which surround the colonial-era city of Guanajuato.
 In the wild, Compton's discovery was 6 feet tall.